Dentures – Columbia, TN

-At Beck Dental Care, we offer state-of-the-art dentures to help you rebuild your smile.
-Instead of spending your days worrying about how your missing teeth are affecting the look of your smile or dealing with painful, damaged teeth that need to be removed, you can get a new and wonderful smile with help from your Columbia dentist at Beck Dental Care.
-Whether you’re missing numerous teeth or you are fully edentulous (without teeth), it’s time to call us to schedule a tooth replacement consultation to discuss your options for tooth replacement with custom dentures in our Columbia dentistry practice.
+At Beck Dental Care of Columbia, we offer state-of-the-art dentures in Columbia to help you rebuild your smile.
+Instead of spending your days worrying about how your missing teeth are affecting the look of your smile or dealing with painful, damaged teeth that need to be removed, you can regain a complete, confident smile with help from your Columbia dentist at Beck Dental Care of Columbia.
+Whether you’re missing numerous teeth or you are fully edentulous (without teeth), it’s time to call us to schedule a tooth replacement consultation to discuss your options for tooth replacement with custom dentures in our Columbia, TN dental office.
 We look forward to seeing you soon and helping you learn to love your smile.

-Dentures are replacement teeth mounted on a polymer base to give them the appearance of natural teeth and gum tissue.
-Beck Dental Care works with a trusted modern dental lab to create your denture restoration.
-Our lab uses high-quality materials to create exceptionally lifelike dentures that will look, feel, and function like your natural smile.
+Dentures are replacement teeth mounted on a polymer or acrylic base to give them the appearance of natural teeth and gum tissue.
+Beck Dental Care of Columbia works with a trusted modern dental lab to create your denture restoration.
+They use high-quality materials to create exceptionally lifelike dentures that will look, feel, and function like your natural smile.
 Depending on your unique situation, we may recommend one of the following options:

 A partial denture is a dental prosthetic designed to replace multiple missing teeth while fitting in comfortably among a patient’s remaining teeth, much like a piece of a puzzle.
 They are all entirely custom-made, and they consist of ceramic teeth attached to a metal-support structure covered in a gum-colored material to help the denture blend in.
 They’re held in place within the mouth using small metal claps that loop around the remaining teeth.